GitGuru404/Data-Science-project/README.md

 Currently I have been able to collect 97.287 tweets from the period.
 All the tweets are written in the English language and related to S&P500 index.
 The S&P500 index is chosen to adequately reflect the wide spectrum of US companies and their industries.

+_The code for extracting the tweets has not been included, since it includes confidential API access codes to my Academic Account on Twitter_.

 ## Stock market data

 The financial data is gathered from Yahoo Finance covering the same period.
 For the price I will use the closing price for each day.